-The Slovene Research Initiative (SRI) was founded in the fall of 2013 through an endowment from the Research Center of the Slovene Academy of Sciences and Arts, as well as through contributions from the Society for Slovene Studies (SSS).
+The Slovene Research Initiative (SRI) was founded in the fall of 2013 through an endowment from the Research Centre of the Slovenian Academy of Sciences and Arts (ZRC SAZU), as well as through contributions from the Society for Slovene Studies (SSS).
 SRI promotes research on Slovenia, Central Europe, and Southeastern Europe.
-The Center for Slavic and East European Studies (CSEES) administers SRI, and the Research Center of the Slovene Academy of Sciences and Arts and SSS are partner organizations.
-Each year, SRI funds a faculty exchange program between Ohio State and the Research Center of the Slovene Academy of Sciences and Arts, as well as working with SSS and the Research Center to organize an annual lecture and other events.
-All events can be found on the Slavic Center's events page.
+The Center for Slavic, East European and Eurasian Studies (CSEEES) administers SRI, and ZRC SAZU and SSS are partner organizations.
+Each year, SRI funds a faculty exchange program between Ohio State and ZRC SAZU and works with SSS and the Research Centre to organize an annual lecture and other events.
+All events can be found on the CSEEES's events page.

 Ohio State Faculty Exchange

-The Slovene Research Initiative (SRI) at The Ohio State University invites proposals for the SRI Visiting Scholar Exchange Program.
-The Initiative will cover either two or four weeks of housing in Ljubljana, Slovenia, and access to conduct research at the Research Center of the Slovene Academy of Sciences and Arts.
-It does not support travel or any other expenses.
+SRI will cover either two or four weeks of housing in Ljubljana, Slovenia, and access to conduct research at the Research Center of the Slovene Academy of Sciences and Arts.
 Proposed exchanges should take place in late spring or during the summer.
 The SRI Committee might opt to select two proposals that request two weeks of housing, or one that requests four.
 Visiting Scholar Exchange proposals can focus on any discipline but should clearly demonstrate how the research or work conducted on the exchange will advance the understanding of the region.

 A proposal should include:

-Applicants will be evaluated by the CSEES Committee on the basis of the following criteria:
+Applicants will be evaluated by the CSEEES committee on the basis of the following criteria:

 - Quality of academic credentials (40%)